awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

       curl -o aws-auth-cm.yaml https://amazon-eks.s3.us-west-2.amazonaws.com/cloudformation/2020-06-10/aws-auth-cm.yaml
       ```

    1. Open the file with your favorite text editor\.
-Replace *<ARN of instance role \(not instance profile\)>* with the Amazon Resource Name \(ARN\) of the IAM role associated with your worker nodes, and save the file\.
+Replace *<ARN of instance role \(not instance profile\)>* with the Amazon Resource Name \(ARN\) of the IAM role associated with your nodes, and save the file\.
 Do not modify any other lines in this file\.
 **Important**
 The role ARN cannot include a path\.
 The format of the role ARN must be `arn:aws:iam::123456789012:role/role-name`\.
 For more information, see [aws\-auth ConfigMap does not grant access to the cluster](troubleshooting_iam.md#security-iam-troubleshoot-ConfigMap)\.